haikusw/Node.js-Ultra-REPL/README.md

 Most settings are unique per context, like depth, hiddens, builtins.
 There will be a way to set up defaults or presets soon.

 ```
  Command List        f1               Shows this list.
  Create Context      ctrl+shift+up    Create, initialize, and switch into a new V8 context.
  Delete Context      ctrl+shift+down  Delete the current V8 context and all objects unreferences externally.
-Next Context      ctrl+up          Instantly switch from current context to the next one in order.
+ Next Context        ctrl+up          Switch to the previous next.
  Previous Context    ctrl+down        Switch to the previous context.
  Reset Context       ctrl+r           Reset current context.
  Label Context       .label           Change the label of the current context.

+ Next Page           pgdn             Next page of results.
+ Previous Page       pgup             Previous page of results.

  Toggle Builtins     f3               Toggle whether default built-in objects are shown.
-Toggle Colors     f4               Toggle whether output is colored.
+ Toggle Colors       ctrl+f4          Toggle whether output is colored.
  Toggle Hiddens      f2               Toggle whether hidden properties are shown.
-Inspector Depth   .depth           Set or view maximum depth to inspect.
+ Inspect Depth--     - -              Decrease inspector recurse depth
+ Inspect Depth++     + +              Increase inspector recurse depth
+ Toggle Key Display  f4               Toggle displaying what keys are pressed for checking keybindings.

+ Clear Input/Screen  esc              Clear the the input line if it has text or clears the screen if not.
-Clear             .clear           Clear the screen.
+ Clear Screen        esc esc          Clear the screen.
-Exit              ctrl+x           Exit the REPL.
+ Exit                esc esc esc      Exit the REPL.

-Save Session      .save            Save all evaluated commands in this REPL session to a file.
-Inject REPL       .repl            Adds a reference to the live repl object to the current context.
+ Inject REPL         f5               Adds a reference to the live repl object to the current context.
+ Require             .r               Require for contexts without exposing require to the context.
+If passed two parameters the
+                                      first is used to name it globally.
+If exports it a named function its name will be used.
  Auto-Includer                        Type the name of a built-in module to include it on the current context.
 ```
 The builtin and hidden toggles are particularly useful.